blankly-finance/blankly-docs/content/en/utilities/scheduler.md

 ## Creation

-A scheduler can be created by calling `Blankly.Scheduler`:
+A scheduler can be created by calling `blankly.Scheduler`:

 ### Arguments